screenshothis/screenshothis/README.md

    ```

 3. **Start the applications**
-   From the repository root run:
+   From the repository root, run:

    ```bash
    bun run dev